 But for companies with just a few owners (somewhere south of 6-8) and a straightforward initial capital structure (all owners get the same type of equity), the best advice is KISS - Keep It Simple, Starters.

 THE AWESOMENESS OF LIMITED LIABILITY

 Your first question might be “why do I need an entity at all (and what the heck is an ‘entity’ anyway)?”

 “Entity” is the catch-all phrase lawyers use to describe corporations, LLCs, and all of the other types of legal business forms described above.

 And the best reason for running your business as an entity?
 It’s because you probably like your car, and your house, and your priceless collection of Pink Floyd on vinyl.
 If you run your business as an entity, all of those items of personal property are off limits if your new business fails and owes your creditors (landlord, material suppliers, contractors) money.
 Without an entity between you and your business’s creditors, those creditors can sue you personally and take your records AND your record player.

 But if your company is a corporation, LLC or other entity with limited liability, those creditors can only go after the assets of the company (in most cases).
 Your classic Camaro is safe.

-Using an entity to run your company has some other benefits as well - it can be easier to get business banking services, buy (or be bought by) another company, and enter into contacts.
-But the number one reason is the beauty and safety of limited liability.
+Using an entity to run your company has some other benefits as well - it can be easier to get business banking services, buy (or be bought by) another company, and enter into contracts.
+But the number one reason is the safety of limited liability.